compsocialscience/summer-institute/2020/rutgers/apply.md

 Please note: we have removed the requirement for a letter of recommendation for graduate students.
 We welcome all applicants and recognize it might not be feasible for everyone to acquire a letter.
 We encourage all applications!

-**In order to be guaranteed full consideration, all application materials must be submitted before March 30, 2020.
+**In order to be guaranteed full consideration, all application materials must be submitted before April 13, 2020.
 Applicants will be notified approximately 2 weeks after the deadline and will be asked to confirm their participation soon after that.

 Inquiries can be sent to sicssrutgers@gmail.com.